anujyadav2244/anujyadav2244/README.md

 ## 👨‍💻 About Me

 - 🎓 TY B.Sc.
-IT student passionate about technology and real-world applications
+IT student @ UPG College of Art, Science & Commerce
 - 🚀 Focused on full-stack development using Java Spring Boot and React
 - 🔧 Love building tools that automate and simplify daily tasks
 - 💬 Always learning, building, and sharing